Labrador Retriever Lifespan – How Long Do Labs Live?

 Is Longevity In Dogs Inherited?

-Yes, to a certain extent, it is clear that longevity is inherited.
-In that some dogs will have an inherently higher potential for long life than others.
-But it isn’t the whole story.
+To a certain extent longevity is inherited.
+Some dogs have an inherently higher potential for long life than others.
+But this isn’t the whole story.

 You Can Help Your Labrador Live Longer